SCHUNK-SE-Co-KG/schunk_force_torque_sensor/README.md

 | `/schunk/driver/send_command` | `schunk_fts_interfaces/SendCommand` | Send raw command (advanced) |
 | `/schunk/driver/set_parameter` | `schunk_fts_interfaces/SetParameter` | Set sensor parameter (advanced) |

+## Multiple Sensors

+Right now it is not possible to operate multiple sensors at the same time using UDP as the streaming port can not be changed on a firmware level.
+If you have a multi-sensor application consider using a sensor version for industrial ethernet like EtherCat or PROFINET

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.